Always something to do for the holidays or rainy day?

 If the weather is nice, you can also fill the pool with some water and throw the balls in it.

-Play with ball pit balls is a perfect sensory activity, and kids love it!
+Play with ball pit balls is a perfect sensory activity, and kids love it a lot!

 Golf or shuffleboard